dbt-labs/docs.getdbt.com/website/docs/guides/getting-started/getting-set-up/setting-up-redshift.md

     <Lightbox src="/img/redshift_tutorial/images/cloud_formation_in_progress.png" title="Cloud Formation in Progress" />

-4. When the stack status changes to “CREATE_COMPLETE”, click on the `Outputs` tab on the top to view information that you will use throughout the rest of this tutorial.
+4. When the stack status changes to “CREATE_COMPLETE”, click on the `Outputs` tab on the top to view information that you will use throughout the rest of this guide.
 Save those credentials for later by keeping this open in a tab.

 5. Type in `Redshift` to the search bar on the top and click on `Amazon Redshift`